andrewcourtice/harlem/README.md

 ## FAQ

-### Why aren't actions included by default?
-The decision to not include actions in the core package by default is to remain faithful to the philosophy of keeping Harlem lightweight, simple and unopinionated.
-Different projects have different needs for actions.
-Some larger projects may require nested actions and cancellation while smaller projects may not need all of those features but instead just need simple direct mutations.

-To ship a full action implementation as part of the core package would force every project (especially the small projects) to incur that cost (size, performance etc.) even if not all of the action features are being used.
-For this reason Harlem provides a [full-featured action implementation](extensions/action) as an optional extension and leaves your action implementation up to you should you wish to keep things simple or get really complex.

 ### Can I share state between stores?
 Certainly - just import the state or getter from one store into the getter you are authoring on another store.
 For example: